 Regardless of what you need to learn about and work toward improving, the final focal point should be decided upon by you and your mentor (or mentee).
 This blog on “5 Questions All Mentees Should Ask” is a great starting point.

 Special Note: Some organizations choose to dictate what the overarching focus of mentoring relationships should be within a particular program.
-For example, perhaps in a high-potential development program, the company wants their mentees to focus on a handful of leadership skills.
-In that case, the focus for the relationship may already be defined for the mentee and mentor.
+For example, perhaps in a high-potential development program, the company wants its mentees to focus on a handful of leadership skills.
+In that case, the focus of the relationship may already be defined for the mentee and mentor.

 2. How Long Should My Mentoring Relationship Last?